Welcome to Highlands Fire Department

 Welcome, and thank you for visiting the Highlands Fire Department’s website.
 We appreciate your taking time to learn more about the fire department and its organization.
 Please take the time to explore the different areas and links the site has to offer.
 Also feel free to visit our station at 123 San Jacinto St. anytime.

-Highlands Fire Department is made up of 54 volunteers of dedicated men and women that pride themselves on serving the residents of Highlands, Texas.
+Highlands Fire Department is made up of 49 volunteer firefighters and 22 paid EMS personnel of dedicated men and women that pride themselves on serving the residents of Highlands, Texas.
 We staff a fire crew most of the time 24 hours a day and also serve the community 24 hours daily with part time paid ambulance crews.
 We also crew a second ambulance Sunday thru Saturday each week from 7am to 7pm.
 Highlands is a wonderful place to work and live and as a department we hope to continue our strong partnership with the community, as we have for over 70 years.

 I have served this community as fire chief since 1992.
 I would like to thank the department for their continued dedication, courage and hard work.
 I would also like to thank the residents of Highlands for their generous donations and support to our department.
 Without these combined efforts, we could not protect our community as well as we do.
 After all you are why we are here.

-I would like to wish all our members and the citizens of Highlands a happy Thanksgiving day, Christmas and a happy New Year.
+I would like to wish all our members and the citizens of Highlands a good 2016.
 God bless you all and keep each of you safe from harm.

 Chief Harvey Little